 - Aries is about the power of one.
 Your home is about leadership.

 The stove is a sanctuary in the Aries household.
-You want to have a high quality stove.
+You want to have a high-quality stove.
 You should budget for stove cleaners or get a professional cleaning to keep it in check.
-You should have other warming devices: a rice maker, toaster, microwave, tea kettle, pots and pans.
+You should have other warming devices: a rice maker, toaster, microwave, tea kettle, pots, and pans.

 You should rely on stripes, shapes with sharp lines, and strong edges.
 Avoid dots and rounded objects.
 Triangles are a power shape for the Aries.
 Your kitchen should feel like everything fits and belongs in nice squares.
 Add tile with distinct lines to the floor or have wood flooring.

-The Aries Bedroom
+Designing an Aries Bedroom

 You should continue the theme of red in your bedroom.
 You may want to balance it out with some yin energy and add black.
 If you're having a tough time sleeping, add more black or a more subdued color.
 Red pillows make for great accents.

 Pastels can be used for more youthful energy.
 Blue should be avoided -- opt for purple instead.
-Use white if you want more yang energy but red feels too overwhelming in the bedroom.
+Use white if you want more yang energy, but red feels too overwhelming in the bedroom.

 - Put tall plants in corners.